midsougou/Diffusion_Language_Model/README.md

 ## Model Configuration

-The model has ~13 million parameters with the following configuration on a A100 SXM for ~3hours available at [RunPod](https://www.runpod.io/)
+The model has ~13 million parameters with the following configuration on a A100 SXM at [RunPod](https://www.runpod.io/)

 ```python
 cfg = {